salexkidd/box/_sources/docs/pages/collections.rst

 box.collections
 ---------------

-Box.collections module is a library adding some new types to standard collections module.
+Module is a library adding some new types to standard collections module.

 .. automodule:: box.collections